- Makeup primer is a beauty product designed to improve the performance of makeup by enabling a smoother and long-lasting effect.

 How to Use Primers on Combination Skin

-Prepare your skin for primer by cleansing, drying and applying an SPF-containing moisturizer.
+Prepare your skin for primer by cleansing, toning and applying an SPF-containing moisturizer.

-Unlike other products that are typically applied with a brush, primer goes on best when applied with the fingers because the heat from your hands helps the product absorb into the skin.
+Unlike other products that are typically applied with a brush, primer goes on best when applied with the fingers because the heat emitted from them help the product absorb better into the skin.

-Allow your primer the time to dry completely, which may take a minute or longer.
-This prevents the product from moving around once you start applying your foundation.
+Allow your primer time to dry completely, which may take a minute or so.
+This allows it to set before you begin applying your foundation.
 Once the primer is dry, continue with your makeup routine.

-Primer is a crucial step in creating a long-lasting makeup look.
-The best primer for combination skin is one with ingredients that improve your skin’s texture and overall health without causing irritation or excess oil.
+A primer can help your makeup go on more smoothly and last longer.
+The best primer for combination skin is one with ingredients that improve your skin’s texture and overall health without causing added oiliness or dryness.